GenX is Not Okay Right Now

 Holy.
 Crap.

 As a child of the 80s, I avidly watched The Cosby Show.
 We all did.
-And while the legacy of that show aged like milk, MJW as Theo Huxtable was a Gen-X legend all the same.
+And while the legacy of that show has aged like milk, Malcolm-Jamal Warner as Theo Huxtable was a Gen-X touchstone all the same.

-His character was both funny and relatably flawed.
-Over time, MJW built a solid career as an actor, poet, and Grammy-winning musician.
+His character was funny, flawed, and deeply relatable.
+Over time, Warner built an impressive career as an actor, poet, and Grammy-winning musician.

-My budding metalhead years had his music in my repertoire.
-And now, every road trip with my daughter, no matter how short, has one of us picking the perfect song to blast out the windows.
+Ozzy Osbourne was part of my metalhead education, whether my parents liked it or not.
+And now, decades later, every road trip with my daughter, no matter how short, involves one of us picking out the perfect song to blast out the windows.

 Ozzy's music will always remain in healthy rotation.
 His music continues to connect generations, and that’s no small thing.